pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

 ---
-title: Canary Deployment of TiDB Operator
+title: Deploy Multiple Sets of TiDB Operator
-summary: Learn how to perform a canary deployment of TiDB Operator and how to deploy multiple TiDB Operator to manage different TiDB clusters.
+summary: Learn how to deploy multiple sets of TiDB Operator to manage different TiDB clusters.
 ---

-# Canary Deployment of TiDB Operator
+# Deploy Multiple Sets of TiDB Operator

-This document describes how to perform a canary upgrade of TiDB Operator and how to deploy multiple sets of TiDB Operator to manage different TiDB clusters.
+This document describes how to deploy multiple sets of TiDB Operator to manage different TiDB clusters.

-## Scenarios

-- Perform a canary upgrade of TiDB Operator.
-- Deploy multiple sets of TiDB Operator to manage different TiDB clusters.

 > **Note:**
 >
 > - Currently, you can only deploy multiple `tidb-controller-manager`s and `tidb-scheduler`s.
-    > - Only one Admission Webhook is required.
 > - If you have deployed multiple sets of TiDB Operator and only some of them enable [Advanced StatefulSet](advanced-statefulset.md), the same TidbCluster Custom Resource (CR) cannot be switched among these TiDB Operator.

 ## Related parameters

-To support canary deployment, the following parameters are added to the `values.yaml` file in the `tidb-operator` chart:
+To support deploying multiple sets of TiDB Operator, the following parameters are added to the `values.yaml` file in the `tidb-operator` chart:

 - `appendReleaseSuffix`